 We believe that story and character come first, but that telling and creating stories filled with rich and interesting people naturally leads to gender parity.
 Following this thought process gave us Death Clock, in which 80% of the roles were women, and Invisible, which had a 50% female cast.

 As Marian Wright Edelman said: "You can't be what you can't see."
 You can't be creative and innovative unless you listen to diverse voices.
 You can't be in the cast and crew of a film or TV show unless someone picks you.
 You can't be in love with characters and stories unless you get to see them.
 You can't aspire to become unless it's possible to be.

 At New Forest Film Co our task is to continue to find ways to create, discover, test and make seen stories and talent from everywhere and everyone.
-It's essential.
-And it's easy.
+So every girl can be inspired to become her own heroine.